13 Mini Wood Stoves Tips And Tricks For Hotter, More Efficient Fires

 A heat-powered wood stove fan

-A wood stove heat fan pushes heat from the fire throughout your space and keeps the air circulating.
-They sit on top of your wood stove and create their energy from the heat of the fire to run as long as the stove is on.
+It sits on top of your wood stove and creates energy from the heat of the fire to run as long as the stove is on.
+We’ve been using one on our wood stove for the past year, and it does seem to make a difference.

-Cubic Mini sells the CB-800CAXBX EcoFan on their website here.
-It is suitable for both the Cub and Grizzly stoves.
-Alternatively, check out our round-up of the best wood stove heat fans for some cheaper options.
+Alternatively, check out our round-up of the best wood stove heat fans for cheaper options.

 4. Heat Reclaiming Bands